 Dayton Children's, the only children's hospital serving the greater Dayton area, receives referrals from 20 Ohio counties and eastern Indiana.
 Operating as an acute care facility since 1967, the medical center offers medical and surgical services as well as diagnostic evaluation in numerous areas, including the following:

 This full range of subspecialists works without the involvement of fellows, offering residents close contact and direct teaching from the attendings.
 In addition to pediatric and internal medicine/pediatric residency training, Children's provides pediatric experience for residents in general surgery, orthopedic, psychiatry and family medicine training programs.

-Centrally located just to the north of downtown Dayton, the four-story medical center offers 340,000 square feet of space for therapeutic, diagnostic and research endeavors.
+Centrally located just to the north of downtown Dayton, the four-story hospital offers 340,000 square feet of space for therapeutic, diagnostic and research endeavors.

 Recent renovations on two general pediatric wards, inpatient and outpatient surgery (featuring private rooms before and after surgery) and the newborn intensive care unit provide completely refurbished patient care units as well as a large number of private rooms.

 Dayton Children's educational facilities include several conference rooms, a modern 153-seat auditorium and a medical library containing 7,000 volumes and 250 current journal subscriptions.
 Complete audiovisual services and computer literature search programs are readily available to residents.
 A Family Resource Center is a library for staff, students, patients, families and the general public.
 It includes books, pamphlets, videotapes, audiotapes and access to computer databases and the internet.